SimpliMinimalist/project/blueprint.md

     *   A consistent color scheme and typography.
     *   A modern and clean design with a focus on user experience.

-### Current Task: Refine "Add Product" Screen
+### Current Task: Implement "Delete Product" Functionality

-*   **Objective:** Improve the user interface and user experience of the "Add Product" screen.
+*   **Objective:** Allow users to delete existing products.
 *   **Steps:**
-    1. Rearrange the input fields to improve the logical flow of the form.
-    2. Move the "Description" input field to the end of the form.
-    3. Adjust the styling of the image selection area to make it more visually appealing and intuitive.
-    4. Make the "Add Photos" selection box square.
-    5. Darken the background of the "Add More Photos" button for better visibility.
-    6. Fix an issue where adding an image was prematurely triggering form validation.
-    7. Correct typos that were causing build errors.
+    1. Add a "Delete Product" button to the `add_product_screen.dart` when in "edit mode".
+    2. Implement a confirmation dialog to prevent accidental deletions.
+    3. Call the `deleteProduct` method from the `ProductProvider` to remove the product.